lexicHQ/docs/caltrain-bot-example.md

 # Recime Demo Bot

 The following `caltrain` bot pulls real-time schedule for a given station.
-Paste the following in your `macOS` terminal to get the latest schedule for `Palo Alto` station:
+Paste the following in your `macOS` terminal to get the latest schedule for your station:

 ```
 curl -i -H "Accept: application/json" -H "Content-Type: application/json" -X POST -d "{\"text\": \"What is the train schedule for Palo Alto?\"}" -w "\r\n" https://us-west-1-bot.recime.io/bfe91172186fa6992ec0231ea4475d1b/v1